 - 1. Conduct the laboratory meetings for each lab section assigned to you.
 Since the students must complete the laboratory work during their regularly scheduled section meetings, it is imperative that the laboratory be opened on time to allow students to begin their work as soon as possible.
 It is important that you stress the need for punctuality so latecomers do not distract other students during the pre-laboratory discussions, which may include watching a specific technique video or an actual demonstration given by the TA.
-Make sure all students wear eye protection, full-length lab coat, closed toed shoes (no ballet flats or mules or loafers which expose the back of the foot and ankle area) at all times when experimental work is being performed.
-Most of the time in the laboratory you should go around from students' techniques, and noting whether notebooks are being used properly as a place for primary and legible records of observations.
+Make sure all students wear eye protection, full-length lab coat, closed toed shoes (no ballet flats or mules or loafers that expose the back of the foot and ankle area) at all times when experimental work is being performed.
+Most of the time in the laboratory you should go around from student to student, observing students' lab work, asking probing questions about the experiment and the students' techniques, and noting whether notebooks are being used properly as a place for primary and legible records of observations.
 Remember that beginning students have almost no concept of good laboratory techniques or of how to make meaningful records of what they do. - 2.
 Attend lectures.
 If you must miss a lecture, get the notes from someone capable who was there, or borrow them from the course instructor if this is feasible.
 Nothing is quite so discouraging or confusing to students as to find contradictions between two people responsible for teaching them the same material.
 Alternative explanations or interpretations are, of course, always welcome (if they illuminate rather than obscure) but they should be done consciously, not unwittingly.
 You will find that attendance at lectures also helps you review topics that may be further away from you than desirable for efficient and effective control.